 ]]>

-Difference Between Insured And Policyholder https://insuranceblogx.com/difference-between-insured-and-policyholder/ https://insuranceblogx.com/difference-between-insured-and-policyholder/#respond Mon, 16 Oct 2023 11:19:09 +0000 https://insuranceblogx.com/difference-between-insured-and-policyholder/ In insurance terminology, it’s important to understand the difference between an “insured” and a “policyholder” under a given policy.
+Understanding the Difference Between Insured and Policyholder https://insuranceblogx.com/understanding-the-difference-between-insured-and-policyholder/ https://insuranceblogx.com/understanding-the-difference-between-insured-and-policyholder/#respond Mon, 16 Oct 2023 11:19:09 +0000 https://insuranceblogx.com/difference-between-insured-and-policyholder/ In insurance terminology, it’s important to understand the difference between an “insured” and a “policyholder” under a given policy.
 Oftentimes these terms are incorrectly interchanged ...
 Read more

-The post Difference Between Insured And Policyholder appeared first on Insurance BlogX.
+The post Understanding the Difference Between Insured and Policyholder appeared first on Insurance BlogX.

 ]]>